joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/30/dining/shrimp-fraud-gulf-coast-new-orleans.html

 **Defensively sound, rapid in attack, packed with academy stars: What United can expect from Athletic Club**\
-`Athletic Club continue to punch above their weight and a brilliant team to watch - there is a growing hope they are on the verge of history`\
+`Athletic Club continue to punch above their weight and are brilliant to watch - there is a growing hope they're on the verge of history`\
 https://nytimes.com/athletic/6323025/2025/04/30/what-manchester-united-can-expect-from-athletic-club/

 **Maresca admits 'concern' over Conference League semi-final artificial pitch**\